 3.3 In the case of International Campus students a joint response by the School/Division is expected.

 3.4 The response should either:

-a) provide a revised recommendation, which, if appropriate, will be forwarded to the Quality & Standards Committee via the Head of Student Administration or equivalent (see 2.5); or
+a) provide a revised recommendation, which, if appropriate, will be forwarded to the Quality & Standards Committee via the Head of Academic Processes or equivalent (see 2.5); or

 b) uphold the original decision and provide a written explanation for this.
 In which case, the student will be given the opportunity to comment on the written response before an academic staff member of the Academic Appeals Committee is asked to consider the Student's appeal, the decision making body’s responses and any comment from the student and to decide whether or not the case should be referred to a full hearing of the Committee (see 2.6).

 Before submitting a response, the School may also request, via the Secretary, that further information is obtained from the student.

 3.5 An appeal response form is provided to help make a response.